gabrielbs/react-scaffolding/README.md

 --name: string (required)
 Your component name

---option: function | class | pureComponent (required) The template that will be used for create your component
+--option: class (default) | function | pureComponent (optional) The template that will be used for create your component

 --path: string (optional)
 The path that the component will be placed.

+--css: \<no value\> (optional)
+Allows the creation of a default css file.
+If no filename is passed, then the same name as the --name option will be used.

+--css: my_css_filename (optional)
+Allows the creation of a default css file with a given name.

 ## License
 [MIT](http://opensource.org/licenses/MIT) ©